puppetlabs/puppet-docs/source/pe/2.7/overview_whats_new.markdown

 ---

 ### Version 2.7.1
 PE 2.7.1 is a maintenance release.
-It makes a modification to [the way PE manages auth_conf]() and adds some patches to address security issues.
+It modifies the way PE manages auth_conf, fixes an issue with puppet's augeas lenses, and adds three patches to address security issues.
+See the [Appendix](appendix.html#release-notes) for release notes detailing the changes.

 #### Changes to auth_conf Management

+PE's management of the auth_conf file has been changed such that it will not be over-written during puppet runs after upgrading.

+#### Puppet Augeas Lens Fix

+An issue with PE's file paths have been fixed so that augeas now runs correctly on Solaris systems.

 #### Security Patches

-*CVE-2013-1398 MCO Private Key Leak*

-Under certain circumstances, a user with root access to a single node in a PE deployment could possibly manipulate that client's local facts in order to force the pe_mcollective module to deliver a catalog containing SSL keys.
-These keys could be used to access other nodes in the collective and send them arbitrary commands as root.
-For the vast majority of users, the fix is to apply the 2.7.1 upgrade.

-For PE users who do not use the Console, this can be fixed by making sure that the pe_mcollective::role::master class is applied to your master, and the pe_mcollective::role::console class is applied to your console.
-This can be as simple as adding the following to your site.pp manifest or other node classifier:

-node console {
-  include pe_mcollective::role::console
-}

-node master {
-  include pe_mcollective::role::master
-}

-*CVE 2012-5664 SQL Injection Vulnerability*

-This CVE addresses an SQL injection vulnerability in Ruby on Rails and Active Record.
-The vulnerability is related to the way dynamic finders are processed in Active Record wherein a method parameter could be used as scope.
-PE 2.7.1 provides patches to Puppet Dashboard and the Active Record packages to eliminate the vulnerabilitly.
-More information is available on this [CVE's page](http://puppetlabs.com/security/cve/cve-2012-5664/).
+Three security patches have been rolled into the packages for PE 2.7.1.
+These address an SQL injection vulnerability, an issue with keys in MCollective, and add CSRF protection to HTML requests.
+The [release notes](appendix.html#release-notes) have the details.

 ### Version 2.7.0

 PE 2.7.0 adds new node request management capabilities to the console.
 It also fixes several bugs and adds to or modifies some existing capabilities.

 #### Node Request Management